0xbythesecond/Configure-AD/README.md

 | Terms | Descriptions|
 |-------| ------------|
 | Resource Group | is a container that holds related resources for an Azure solution.
-The resource group can include all the resources for the solution, or only those resources that you want to manage as a group.
+The resource group can include all the resources for the solution or only those resources that you want to manage as a group.
 | Virtual Machine | is a digital version of a physical computer.
 Virtual machine software can run programs and operating systems, store data, connect to networks, and do other computing functions, and requires maintenance such as updates and system monitoring
 | Remote Desktop | Remote desktop is the ability to connect with and use a faraway desktop computer from a separate computer.
 Remote desktop users can access their desktop, open and edit files, and use applications as if they were actually sitting at their desktop computer.
 | Active Directory Domain Services | are the core functions in Active Directory that manage users and computers and allow sysadmins to organize the data into logical hierarchies.